Kchan84/Down-ML-Standalone/README.md

 ﻿# Down-ML-Standalone

-A concise, recruiter-friendly showcase of a mood-based recommendation engine built on the Yelp Academic Dataset.
-It blends review text understanding (TFIDF) with business quality signals to recommend places that match a users vibe (e.g., "romantic dinner", "quiet coffee").
+Showcase of a mood-based recommendation engine built on the Yelp Academic Dataset.
+It blends review text understanding (TFIDF) with business quality signals to recommend and filter places that match a users vibe (e.g., "romantic dinner", "quiet coffee").

 ## Highlights
 - Mood understanding with TFIDF over review text (unigramstrigrams)